A Survey of Test-Time Compute: From Intuitive Inference to Deliberate Reasoning: Test-time Reasoning for System-2 Thinking

-Score-based feedback modeling overlooks the generative capabilities of LLMs, making it difficult to detect fine-grained errors.
-Thus, recent works propose generative score-based verifiers~\citep{ankner2024critiqueoutloudrewardmodels,ye2024improvingrewardmodelssynthetic}.
-GenRM~\citep{zhang2024generativeverifiersrewardmodeling} leverages instruction tuning to enable the verifier to answer `Is the answer correct (Yes/No)?' and uses the probability of generated `Yes' token as the score.
-GenRM can also incorporate CoT, allowing the verifier to generate the corresponding rationale before answering `Yes' or `No'.
-Critic-RM~\citep{yu2024selfgeneratedcritiquesboostreward} jointly trains the critique model and the verifier.
-During inference, the verifier scores according to answers and verbal-based feedback generated by the critique model.

-\paragraph{Verbal-based Feedback} Although the verifier can accurately evaluate the correctness of generated answers or steps, it lacks interpretability, making it unable to locate the specific cause of errors or provide correction suggestions.
-Verbal-based feedback, also referred to critic, fully leverages the LLM's instruction-following ability.
-By designing specific instructions, it can perform pairwise comparisons, evaluate answers from multiple dimensions, and even provide suggestions for revision in natural language.
+\paragraph{\textbf{Generative-based Feedback}} Although the verifier can evaluate the correctness of generated answers or steps, it lacks interpretability, making it unable to locate the specific cause of errors or provide correction suggestions.
+Generative-based feedback, also referred to critic, fully leverages the LLM's generative and instruction-following ability~\citep{ankner2024critiqueoutloudrewardmodels,ye2024improvingrewardmodelssynthetic,chiang2025tractregressionawarefinetuningmeets,she2025rprmreasoningdrivenprocessreward}.
+By designing specific instructions, it can perform pointwise or pairwise evaluation from multiple dimensions, and even provide suggestions for revision in natural language.
 Powerful closed-source LLMs, such as GPT-4 and Claude, are effective critics.
 They can perform detailed and controlled assessments of generated texts, such as factuality, logical errors, coherence, and alignment, with high consistency with human evaluations~\citep{wang-etal-2023-chatgpt,luo2023chatgptfactualinconsistencyevaluator,liu-etal-2023-g,chiang-lee-2023-large}.
 However, they still face biases such as length, position, and perplexity~\citep{bavaresco2024llmsinsteadhumanjudges,wang-etal-2024-large-language-models-fair,stureborg2024largelanguagemodelsinconsistent}.
 LLM-as-a-Judge~\citep{zheng2023judging} carefully designs system instructions to mitigate the interference of biases.
-BSM~\citep{saha-etal-2024-branch} evaluates based on multiple criteria and then merges them.
+BSM~\citep{saha-etal-2024-branch} evaluates based on multiple criteria and then merges them. \citet{peng2025agenticrewardmodelingintegrating} employ multi-agents to jointly evaluate answers' factuality and instruction-following.